Women in mathematics

 Mathematics and its applications have never been more important to society, nor has the diversity of places of work and study.
 At The University of Manchester, we pride ourselves on the diversity of our student population, where we have consistently ranked above the national averages in the gender diversity of our undergraduate, master's and research postgraduate students in mathematics.

 We are constantly striving to improve the mix within our staff and student communities, where it has been consistently shown that diverse workplaces are happier and more productive.
-We are also extremely proud of the female mathematicians who have worked at The University of Manchester throughout history, helping to inspire students and staff alike.

 -